Focus of Practice

 - The importance of checking testosterone levels in “Men, beware, you have many health factors working against you,” which ran on July 22, 2013

-- Prostate cancer and screening in “Prostate exam guidelines debated,” printing on Aug.
+- Prostate cancer and screening in “Prostate exam guidelines debated,” printed Aug.
 8, 2013.

 - Married with four children